Hardness and Approximation of Submodular Minimum Linear Ordering Problems: Overview of results and techniques

-\paragraph{3.
-Polynomially Solvable Instances:} We use a novel characterization of matroid MLOP, wherein one can search through bases and permutations of bases, rather than permutations of the ground set.
-In particular, whenever the number of bases of a matroid is small (polynomial in $|E|$) and the rank of the matroid is also small (constant), we show that matroid MLOP becomes polynomial time solvable (Section \ref{subsec:cactus_graphs}).
+\paragraph{4.
+Polynomially solvable instances of matroid MLOP:} In Section \ref{subsec:cactus_graphs}, we propose a novel characterization of matroid MLOP, wherein one can search through bases and permutations of bases, rather than permutations of the ground set.
+In particular, whenever the number of bases of a matroid is small (polynomial in $|E|$) and the rank of the matroid is also small (constant), we show that matroid MLOP becomes polynomial time solvable.